List of Sailor Moon characters: Sailor Neptune

 Michiru Kaioh (海王 みちる, Kaiō Michiru) is an elegant and talented violinist and painter.
 Similar to her partner and lover, Haruka Tenoh, she hails from a wealthy family, though they are not mentioned in the series.
-She transforms into Sailor Neptune, the Guardian of Ocean and Embrace.
+She transforms into Sailor Neptune, the Guardian of the Ocean and Embrace.
 She worked alone for some time before finding her partner, Sailor Uranus.
 Neptune ultimately gave up her dreams and devoted herself to her duty as a Sailor Guardian, which she is willing to make sacrifices for.
 Her talisman, the Deep Aqua Mirror, aids her intuition and reveals cloaked evil.
-Her theme color is teal.

 Sailor Saturn

 Hotaru Tomoe (土萠 ほたる, Tomoe Hotaru) is a sweet and lonely young girl, whose health was compromised following a laboratory accident in her youth.
 After overcoming the darkness that surrounded her family, she transforms into Sailor Saturn, the Guardian of Silence, Destruction and Rebirth.
 She is often pensive, and as a human has the power to heal others.
 She wields the Silence Glaive, which gives her the power to generate barriers and destroy a planet.
-When she uses that power, she kills herself, but Sailor Moon later revives her and she comes to live with Haruka, Michiru and Setsuna like a family.
-Her theme color is purple.
+When she uses that power, she kills herself, but Sailor Moon later revives her and she comes to live with Haruka, Michiru and Setsuna as an adopted family.